bitpay/wallet/README.md

 | >=1.2  | Multisig  |  BIP44 |  P2SH   |

 Using a tool like [Bitcore PlayGround](http://bitcore.io/playground) all wallet addresses can be generated.
-(TIP: Use the    `Address` section for P2PKH address type walelt and `Multisig Address` for P2SH address type wallets).
-For multisig addresses, the required number of signatures is also needed to recreate the addresses.
-That is stored on at key `m` on the export.
+(TIP: Use the `Address` section for P2PKH address type wallet and `Multisig Address` for P2SH address type wallets).
+For multisig addresses, the required number of signatures (key `m` on the export) is also needed to recreate the addresses.

 BIP45 note: All addresses generated at BWS with BIP45 use the 'shared cosigner index' (2147483647) so Copay address indexes look like: `m/45'/2147483647/0/x` for main addresses and `m/45'/2147483647/1/y` for change addresses.

 ## Bitcore Wallet Service

 Copay depends on [Bitcore Wallet Service](https://github.com/bitpay/bitcore-wallet-service) (BWS) for blockchain information, networking and Copayer synchronization.
 A BWS instance can be setup and operational within minutes or you can use a public instance like `https://bws.bitpay.com`.
 Switching between BWS instances is very simple and can be done with a click from within Copay.
-BWS also allows Copay to interoperate with others wallet like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).
+BWS also allows Copay to interoperate with other wallets like [Bitcore Wallet CLI] (https://github.com/bitpay/bitcore-wallet).

 ## Translations
 Copay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
 To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Copay documentation and application text into your native language.